dorcohen8/ng-Dor/ng-objectArray-to-table/Readme.md

+Prerequisites:

 npm install
 gulp

+Then

 serve index.html

-Can be done usuing Python:
+Can be done using Python:

 python -mSimpleHTTPServer 2343